The-Eye-Team/reddit-dl/README.md

 # reddit-dl

-Downloader for reddit.com.
+Downloader for submissions to reddit.com.
 Supports both subreddits and users.
+Currently does not grab comments.